 How to Post a Bond

-Between 8:30 am and 4:00 pm (Monday - Friday) you must post a bond at the District Court.
+Between 8:00 am and 4:00 pm (Monday - Friday) you must post a bond at the District Court.
 District Court is located at 330 York Street Newport, KY.
-You may only post a bond with cash or with a credit card.
+You may only post a cash bond at the courthouse.

 Posting a Cash Bond